Using Amazon CloudFront CDN

 An example distribution URL is

-Origin Domain Name’.
+Origin Domain Name.
 By default, Amazon shows a list of your S3 buckets.
-This value can be overtyped.
+You can type over this value.

-and attempt to request this file through your CloudFront endpoint:
+Try to request this file through your CloudFront endpoint:

 Adding CloudFront to Rails

 config.action_controller.asset_host = "<YOUR DISTRIBUTION SUBDOMAIN>.cloudfront.net"